AnshTandon0/smartcaballocation/README.md

 ### User Authentication

 User authentication is implemented through a secure email and password system.
-Users are required to authenticate themselves, enhancing the security of the system and ensuring that only authorized individuals can access and use the service.
+Users are required to authenticate themselves, maintaining the security of the system and ensuring that only authorized individuals can access and use the service.

 ### User Interface

 A user-friendly interface provides users with real-time information on available and free cabs.
-Users can also securely log in, view their ride history, and manage their account settings through the authenticated interface.
+Users can also securely log in, view available cabs , and book them through the authenticated interface.

 ### Cab Data Storage